shopware/docs/guides/plugins/plugins/administration/search-custom-data.md

 });
 ```

-Let's take a closer look on how this decorator is used:
+Let's take a closer look at how this decorator is used:

 * The key and `entityName` is used as the same to change also existing types.
 * This service can be overridden with an own implementation for customization.
 * The `placeholderSnippet` is a translation key that is shown when no search term is entered.
-* The `listingRoute` is used to show a link to continue the search in the module specific listing view.
+* The `listingRoute` is used to show a link to continue the search in the module-specific listing view.
-* The `hideOnGlobalSearchBar` is used to determine wether the entity should be searched when searching globally untyped.
+* The `hideOnGlobalSearchBar` is used to determine whether the entity should be searched when searching globally untyped.

 ### Add the search result item